andreakfernandez10/Data-Science-Practicum-Project-AF/README.md

 </p>

 ## Text Mining
-I wanted to do text mining for the Premier League data set since the teams provided a qucik detailed explination of the players injury.
+I wanted to do text mining for the Premier League dataset because the teams provided a qucik detailed explination of the players injury.
 A lot of the details were direct quotes, which meant that the details were too different to categorize.
 I took the Details variable and ran a text mining analysis to produce a word cloud of the most frequent words to see if there was a common theme in the injuries.
-It appears that being able to play for the rest of the season was mainly talked about and anoth one that stood out was surgery.
+It appears that being able to play for the rest of the season was mainly talked about and another interesting one that stood out to me was surgery.
 I explore this further in Tableau and visualization section.

 ![image](https://user-images.githubusercontent.com/60277706/123505342-b5f31580-d61b-11eb-9e68-0811011a1b74.png)

 ## Visualizations
-I used Tableau to create visualizations to go deeper into the data and understand how injuries effect players and teams.
+I used Tableau to create visualizations to go deeper into the data and understand how injuries affect players and teams.
 I will link the Tableau Public page so you can interact with the visualizations and see all of the details by hovering over the data points.
 - This first visualization shows two different graphs.
 The first graph shows how close the reoccurring injuries in quantity.
 The second shows the injuries that occur the most for each position played.
-We can see that the knee has the most injuries for every position played on the field.
+We can see that the knee has the most injuries for every position played on the field, even the goal keeper.
 ![image](https://user-images.githubusercontent.com/60277706/123529426-50e80000-d6ad-11eb-99a5-0f843f59a0a3.png)

 - This visualization has two separte line graphs.
 The plot on the top left shows the relationship between the age of the player and the total days they were injured.
 We can see that the total days increase with age.
 The bottom left graph shows the relationship of the total number of injuries and the age of the players.
 We can see the peak in injuries at the same age as the previous graph.
 Players in their late twenties and towards the end of their careers are the most injured for the longest amount of time as well.